mikhailiuk/Deep-Learning-Applied-To-Seismic-Data/readme.txt

 Implementation details:
 ============================================================================================

-The implementation procedure comprised a number of steps.
-First a theoretical model was developed.
-Secondly a prototype of this model was written in MatLab.
-This allowed flexibility in visualisation and evaluation of the results.
-And finally a C++ implementation was produced following the object oriented approach.
 The implemented algorithms include: simple autoencoder with one hidden layer, two regularised autoencoders i.e. denoizing and contractive, and a deep autoencoder with a variable number and size of the hidden layers.
 The final implementation allows the user to specify the model parameters in a configuration file.
 A detailed output is produced in the output folder.
 The key results written in the .dat files can be visualised using a MatLab script.
 Furthermore model parameters are saved along with the output results.
 Thus a new model can be initialised from the saved parameters and training can be continued.
 Saved features can also be reused for other tasks - e.g. classification.
 In order to automate the process of results collection a number of bash scripts was written.
-The tensor flow tutorial on classification was followed in order to build the classifier for the digits, which is used to evaluate the performance.
-The code was profiled using valgrind.
-It was documented using doxygen and a detailed description of files and functions is placed in index.html in the html folder.
+T is documented using doxygen and a detailed description of files and functions is placed in index.html in the html folder.
 Detailed documentation on usage and scripts is given in the readme file in the head folder.

 OpenMP: